intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 The startup script contains the kernel command line.
 The kernel is booted through the Linux UEFI stub.
-Before booting the TDVF runs hashes over the kernel image/initrd/startup script and attest those to a key server through the SEAM measurement registers.
+Before booting the TDVF runs hashes over the kernel image/initrd/startup script and attest those to a key server through the TDX measurement registers.

 Kernel command line
 ===================